mattwojo/01-start-with-html5/readme.md

-# UXE - Advanced HTML and Semantics
+# UXE - Principals of Advanced HTML5

-For this assignment, students will be required to produce a single static HTML page view that encompasses the properties of semantic HTML and illustrates the the HTML outline, used examples of Microdata, Microformats or RDF and includes concepts of ARIA.
+For this assignment, students will be required to produce a single static HTML page view that encompasses the properties of advanced HTML5 concepts as discussed in today's lecture.

 ## Submitting assignments